 Tour pricing does not include:

-- Airport transfers not provided through Fam Trips
+• Airport transfers, other than two group transfers provided through Fam Trips

 SPECIAL AGENT RATES